digital-ai/release-integration-sdk-workshop/README.md

 ⚡️ **Note:** Some Kubernetes experience is needed to make the best of this exercise.
 Feel free to skip this part if Kubernetes is all new to you (or be prepared for a steep learning curve)

-Refer to [Part 4](part-4/lab-6-prepare-for-kubernetes.md) for a detailed list of requirements regarding the Kubernetes setup.
+Refer to [Part 4](part-5/lab-7-prepare-for-kubernetes.md) for a detailed list of requirements regarding the Kubernetes setup.

 ## Workshop Contents

+💡 **Note:** If you get stuck during the workshop, check the [Troubleshooting section](troubleshooting.md) for common problems

 ### Introduction
 * Presentation sketching out the architecture and what we are going to do

 ### [Part 0 - Run Release](part-0/)